yxm0513/AirwallexTest/README.md

 ## Test development
-The designed tests was managed and generated into file test.json, which can be create by 'npm gen',
+The designed tests was managed and generated into file test.json, which can be created by 'npm run gen',

 A Sampe test configuration: